Nestor-Ch/utilityR/README.md

 This is done because most other checks that we run check for the general invalidity of the survey and delete entries if they match the `uuid`.
 If we were to merge the two objects together, the script would delete all the entries that match the duplicate `uuid` index while ignoring the fact that:
 1. While there may be two of these entries in the data, that doesn't mean that it's not a valid entry, we just don't need two of them
 2. The deletion of entries by `uuid` within the loop will cause the deletion of all loop entries that match this `uuid`, even if they're not duplicated.

+**No consent entries**

 The next bit of the script checks the **No consent** entries in the data and requires the user's input.
 The user has to define the condition that classifies an entry as a no-consent entry and filter the dataframe by it, thus creating the `no_consents` data.frame object.